 Best Things to Do in Jordan

 The rose-colored city of Petra is one of the New Seven Wonders of the Modern World.
 Since Petra is the most interesting site in Jordan you absolutely need to put it on your itinerary!
 You can see the vast majority of the ruins in only one day but if you have more time you can easily spend 2-3 days in Petra as well.
 The most famous spot is the Treasury, but there are many more interesting sites like the Street of Facades, the Roman Theatre or the Monastery.
 If you’re looking for the best viewpoints in Petra, read my article about how to find the best view of the Treasury!

 Where to stay in Petra

-Featuring free Wi-Fi, the 5-star Mövenpick Resortis at the to the ancient city of Petra.
+Featuring free Wi-Fi, the 5-star Mövenpick Resort Petra is located directly at the entrance to the ancient city of Petra.
 The hotel’s rooftop garden terrace offers views of the hills.
 The spacious rooms feature white linen and bright windows.

 Set in Wadi Musa, Infinity Lodge offers 3-star accommodation with private balconies.
 Among the facilities of this property are a restaurant, room service and a shared lounge, along with free WiFi.
 The property offers car hire and features a garden and terrace.

-La Maison Hotel is uniquelyin Wadi Musa, a 5-minute walk from the Jordanian world wonder, the Red Rose City of .
+La Maison Hotel is uniquely located in Wadi Musa, a 5-minute walk from the Jordanian world wonder, the Red Rose City of Petra.
 The hotel offers air-conditioned guest rooms with satellite TVs.

 2. Wadi Rum